-Future targets will be developed in conjunction with Council's Economic Development Strategy and the implementation of the West London Sub uses were outside a designated IBA/employment area.
-The majority of employment uses completed during this reporting period were inside of a designated IBA/employment area.
-The reverse was the case in the 2008/09 period.
+Future targets will be developed in conjunction with Council's Economic Development Strategy and the implementation of the West London Sub period were in a designated IBA/employment area.
+This is an improvement from last year (2009/10) figure which saw 73% of all completed floorspace for employment uses within a designated IBA/employment area.